mat-0/cheltenham-open-data/_pages/flood-warnings.md

 - Flood alert: River Wye in Herefordshire
-- Rising river levels this evening may lead to flooding.

-Flooding is possible on 05 November 2025.
+- River levels remain high and may lead to flooding.
+Flooding is possible on 05 and 06 November 2025.
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
-Predicted peaks:- Hay on Wye 3.0 05/11 AM, Bredwardine 4.7m to 4.9m on 05/11 PM, Belmont 4.9m to 5.1m on 05/11 PM, Old Wye Bridge 4.4m to 4.6m on 05/11 PM, Mordiford 4.4m to 4.6m on 06/11 AM, Ross on Wye 3.6m to 3.9m on 06/11 AM.
+Predicted peaks:- Hay on Wye peaked at 3.0m 05/11 AM, Bredwardine peaking around 4.7m on 05/11 PM, Belmont peaking around 4.8m on 05/11 PM, Old Wye Bridge 4.1m to 4.2m on 05/11 PM, Mordiford 4.2m to 4.3m on 06/11 AM, Ross on Wye 3.6m to 3.9m on 06/11 PM.
 We are closely monitoring the situation.
 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 7:00PM on 05 November 2025 or as the situation changes.
+This message will be updated by 9AM on 06 November 2025 or as the situation changes.

 - Flood alert: River Wye in Gloucestershire
-- Rising river levels today may lead to flooding.
-Flooding is possible on 05 November 2025 .
+- River levels remain high and may lead to flooding.
+Flooding is possible on 05 and 06 November 2025.
 Flooding may affect low lying land and roads along the River Wye.
 Predicted peaks:- Ross on Wye 3.6m to 3.9m 06/11 AM.
+We are closely monitoring the situation.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 9:00AM on 06 November 2025 or as the situation changes.

+- Flood alert: Wye Estuary in Gloucestershire
+- High tides this evening may lead to flooding.
+Flooding is possible from 5pm today 05/11/25 and tomorrow morning from 6am, 06/11/25
+A series of high tides is due over the next few days.
+Flooding may affect low lying land and roads adjacent the Wye Estuary from Redbrook to Chepstow.
+Predicted peaks:- Avonmouth Portbury 7.3m to 7.6m this evening, 05/11/25, Newport 6.9m to 7.3m this evening , 05/11/25.
+Tomorrow morning's high tide is forecast  between 6 and 7am, 06/11/25, predicted peaks :- Avonmouth Portbury 7.3m to 7.6m, Newport 7.1 m to 7.3m.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
-This message will be updated by 7:00PM on 05 November 2025 or as the situation changes.
+This message will be updated by 11:00AM on 06 November 2025 or as the situation changes.

 <!-- flood_marker ends -->